Halium/halium.org/index.md

 # Introduction

-Halium is collaborative project which aims to unify the Hardware Abstraction Layer for the different projects who wants to run GNU/Linux on mobile devices with pre-installed Android.
+Halium is collaborative project which aims to unify the Hardware Abstraction Layer for the different projects which wants to run GNU/Linux on mobile devices with pre-installed Android.

 Project Halium will contain,